Ashton DeMouy's EDM310 Class Blog

 I don't think my students would use this search engine as much as I would.
 I find it a very valuable tool and I can use it pretty much everyday.
 I can use the graphs and figures in slides and I can compare and contrast things very easily with this.
 (I even downloaded the app!)

-I visited Gary Hayes Social Media Count and saw that social media (and pretty much everything else)is changing at a scary rapid pace.
+Social Media Count I visited Gary Hayes Social Media Count and saw that social media (and pretty much everything else)is changing at a scary rapid pace.
 Its unreal how fast things are changing and how fast our social media is growing every second, let alone minute.
 I think this will help my future children I teach.
 Twitter is becoming bigger and bigger, which I love because I use Twitter a lot actually.

 The only thing I think that could hurt my future career as a teacher is that its going to be harder to keep up with the changing social media.
 I'll use my parents as an example.
 They know about Facebook but they do not know a lot about Instagram and Twitter, which are the three top social media sites.
 As technology grows and social media grows the harder it is going to be for them to catch on to the latest trends.
 I'm afraid that might happen with me, BUT the great thing about working with kids, is staying in the loop!